akosiorek/akosiorek.github.io/_notes/2023-02-04-injecting_3d_into_image_diffusion.markdown

 </figure>

 <!-- things needed to make it work -->
-- in fact, a paper describing it just came out https://scenescape.github.io/ https://arxiv.org/abs/2302.01133 Rafail Fridman, Amit Abecasis, Yoni Kasten, Tali Dekel Weizmann Institute of Science 2NVIDIA Research
-- only it turns out that there are rough edges that need to be smoothed out:
+Only it turns out that there are rough edges that need to be smoothed out (as done in the paper):
-  - reprojection from previously captured rgbd images is not great and is much better done by building a mesh as a global scene representation
+- Reprojection from previously captured RGBD images is not great and is much better done by building a mesh as a global scene representation.
-  - depth is inconcistent, so they fine-tune the depth predictor; so after projecting the mesh on a new camera they fine-tune the depth predictor to agree with the depth that came out from that projection.
-Once it agrees, they use the predictor for fill in any holes that the projected depth has.
-So they do optimization at every frame, don't mention how many iterations.
+- The depth predicted from single images is inconsistent across the images (the differences between depth do not respect the changes in camera position), so the authors fine-tune the depth predictor: after projecting the mesh on a new camera they fine-tune the depth predictor to agree with the depth that came out from that projection.
+Once the depth predictor agrees with the mesh, we can predict the values for the holes in the depth map.
+This requires optimization of the depth-predictor at every generated frame.
+The authors don't mention how many gradient steps it takes.
-  - the diffusion model they use is based on quantized VQVAE embeddings; they need to finetune the decoder for good reconstruction quality; similarly, they optimize it so that it agrees on the parts that are reprojected and then use the finetuned decoder to fill in any holes (rgb and colour will have the same holes)
+- The diffusion model used in the paper is based on quantized VQVAE embeddings (I'm not sure but I'm guessing it's StableDiffusion, which follows Latent Diffusion?).
+Since VQVAE autoencoding results is somewhat low reconstruction quality, the authors need to finetune the VQVAE decoder as well to obtain good reconstruction quality.
+Similarly to the depth predictor, they first optimize it so that it agrees on these parts of the image that are reprojected from the mesh and then use the finetuned decoder to fill in any holes (RGB and depth will have the same holes).
-  - the inpainted part of the frame may not agree semantically very well with the text prompt; they generate multiple frames and then use cosine distance between the CLIP embeddings of the text and the generated frames to choose the frame that is best aligned with the prompt.
+- Lastly, the inpainted part of the frame may not agree semantically with the text prompt very well; they generate multiple frames and then use cosine distance between the CLIP embeddings of the text and the generated frames to choose the frame that is best aligned with the prompt[^why_text_to_image_is_important].

+[^why_text_to_image_is_important]: a

-- Limitations:
+Limitations:
-  - the mesh representation doesn't work well for outdoor scenes (depth disconituities between objects and the sky)
+- The mesh representation doesn't work well for outdoor scenes (depth disconituities between objects and the sky).
-  - there is error accumulation in long generated sequences that screw things up
+- There is error accumulation in long generated sequences that sometimes lead to less-than-realistic results.

+### Conclusions

+#### Acknowledgements

+### Footnotes